Haruray/chesstwo/README.md

 Creating basic mechanic like pawn movement, input validation, and random generator for attack/defense.
 This project also my first use OOP in python.

+## Vanilla Version
-Choose between 3 classes: Gladiator, Guardian, and Ninja.
+Each player choose between 3 classes: Gladiator, Guardian, and Ninja.
 Gladiator has higher chance to kill enemies, Guardian has higher chance of defending themself, and Ninja can move 2 blocks at a time.
-After completing this small project, i'll add UI, more maps, more game mechanics, and many more!
+This version has bot with 3 difficulty available : Easy, Normal, and Unfair.
+## Battle Tendency Version
+Each player now have pawns with different class: Gladiator, Defender, and Ninja (note: in this version, Defender is alternate name of Guardian).
+Gladiator has higher chance to kill enemies, and if a Gladiator kills an enemy, he will enter "Berserk" mode for one next turn.
+Defender has higher chance of surviving from enemy attacks and also higher chance to perform counter-attack.
+If a Defender holding ground, then his defense and counter attack chance will be increased (max 5 turns).
+Ninja can move 2 blocks at a time and also he can't be counter-attacked.
+This version has bot with 2 difficulty available : Easy and Normal.

 ### How to play
-just run "main_program.py"
+Choose which version to play, and run "main_program.py"

-## SECOND PHASE OF PROJECT--START!
-So, i completed basic mechanic with 3 different classes.
-Now, i'll start the second phase of this project : Multiple pawns with different classes!
-Each player now will have pawns with 3 different classes : Gladiator, Guardian, and Ninja.
-I'll add new ability to each class as a new addition.
-Stay tuned!